3BMLabs/Blog/about.md

 ---
-title: About 3BMLabs
+title: 3BMLabs
-subtitle: Changing the way Architects, Engineers, Contractors and Manufacturers design and build building
+subtitle: About Us
 layout: page
 show_sidebar: false
 ---

+## Changing the way Architects, Engineers, Contractors and Manufacturers design and build

 ## Our Team